-If the optional support wings are attached, remove them if using the Conventional Cap Frame or micro clamps.
+Remove the support wings if using the Conventional Cap Frame or micro clamps.
 Support wings may also need to be removed when design size pushes the physical limits of a specific cap.
 For instructions on removing the support wings, see the corresponding section of this document.